kristerhedfors/sumarai/README.md

    This will launch an interactive chat interface where you can communicate with the AI model in real-time.
 Available commands in the interactive shell:
    - `help`: Show available commands
    - `clear`: Clear the conversation history
+   - `info`: Display information about the current API and model
    - `exit`: Exit the interactive shell

 2. **File Summarization Mode:**